The History behind Seattle’s Secure Scheduling

 The ordinance closely followed a similar ordinance that was passed in San Francisco and went into effect in October 2015.
 However, in San Francisco, things aren’t going exactly as planned.
 Over ⅓ of affected businesses in San Francisco are less flexible when it comes to employee shift changes and 21% are hiring less part time positions with 17% reducing total job positions, including full time positions.
 In other words, employees are complaining that they don’t have the flexibility in their job they used to enjoy and employers have curtailed hiring.
 Those are hardly the desired effects most people want when it comes to bettering the workplace.

-Nevertheless, Seattle and Emeryville have now jumped on board and more cities are considering similar bills.
 The purpose of this article is to provide an overview of secure scheduling, advanced scheduling, or restrictive scheduling laws for businesses in Seattle and around the country whose lawmakers are considering such bills.

 The ordinance covers several major components including employee scheduling, available hours, and hiring new employees.